Your training is done.

 The night-before meal is maintenance, not a last-minute carb surge.

-A large, rich meal the night before leaves many runners feeling heavy and bloated at the start line.
+A large, rich meal the night before leaves you feeling heavy and bloated at the start line.

 Keep the meal moderate in size, low in fat and fiber, and light on anything that takes a long time to digest.